 Doing creative things together encourages collaboration, fosters teamwork, and deepens your bond.
 Whether it’s a recipe that you cook together, a love poem where you take turns writing each line, a collaborative video for an Instagram story, or just a puzzle from your box of games, the process of creation will create positive feelings and associations.
 In essence, mutual creativity will bring you closer emotionally when, ironically, cabin fever from Covid-19 starts making you drive each other nuts.

 De-stressing together is a great way to ease tension during cabin fever.
 Whether it’s a walk or bike ride (if you live somewhere non-crowded), some yoga or a workout in the living room, or even a multiplayer video game like Mario Kart, finding fun ways to de-stress as a couple will erase some of that built-up tension from the close quarters of the quarantine life.

 Give Each Other Space

 Sometimes, all you need is a little time alone — even from the one you love most.
-While doing de-stressing activities together is great, it’s also important to try to find time to yourselves when you need it.
-Otherwise, you might go nuts…especially if you’re an introvert.
+While doing de-stressing activities together is great, it’s also important to find time for yourselves when you need it.
+Otherwise, you might go nuts … especially if you’re an introvert.
 Don’t be afraid to ask for space, and if your sweetheart asks for it, don’t be offended that they need it.
-Reading, exercise, or other activities alone can be great to feel refreshed and recharged again.
+Reading, exercise or other activities alone can be great to feel refreshed and recharged again.
 For some couples, it might be helpful to set a certain time each day as a “time alone” period, where you agree to do your own thing for a while.